sfl0r3nz05/DepSimModStandAppDocker/documentation/MatlabOnLinux.md

 2. Downloading MATLAB

-    To download MATLAB, click the [“Install MATLAB on your computer”](https://in.mathworks.com/downloads/web_downloads/10192509) and then “Download for Linux”.
+    - To download MATLAB, click the [“Install MATLAB on your computer”](https://in.mathworks.com/downloads/web_downloads/10192509) and then “Download for Linux”.

     ![image](./images/Matlab_Linux_download-768x435.png.webp)

-    This will download a zip file that contains your MATLAB software.
+    - This will download a zip file that contains your MATLAB software.

+    - In our case the selected version is `R2022a`.

 3. Install MATLAB